 - 1) Submit 8-20 rater names and email addresses.
-These are due by web survey by 8am Thursday, February 19.
-Survey link on Canvas website. - Ensure at least 8 responses are submitted.
+These are due by web survey by October 2.
+Spreadsheets are submitted on the Canvas website. - Ensure at least 8 responses are submitted.
 The requirement is not to ask 8 people, but to actually prompt 8 people to complete surveys.
-Rater responses are due by 8am Monday, March 2. - Complete their own self-assessment survey (which is almost identical to the one raters complete).
-Due 8am Monday, March 2.
-Your personal survey link will be sent by email.
+Rater responses are due by October 23. - 3) Complete their own self-assessment survey (which is almost identical to the one raters complete).
+Due October 23.